 Managers, as defined by MAR, include the members of the Board of Directors and senior executives in the following positions: the President and CEO, the CFO, and other members of the Executive Committee as determined by the President and CEO from time to time.
-As of 3 July 2016, such managers include the president of Building Solutions - Europe, the president of Building Solutions - North America, and the president of Uponor Infra.
-MAR requires that each manager and his/her closely associated persons notify the company and FIN-FSA of their transactions in the financial instruments of or linked to the company conducted on his/her own account.
+In 2021 such managers include the President of Building Solutions - Europe, the President of Building Solutions - North America and the President of Uponor Infra, i.e. the whole ExCom.
+The company keeps a record of its managers as defined by MAR as well as their closely associated persons.
+MAR requires that each manager and his/her closely associated persons notify the company and FIN-FSA of their transactions in the financial instruments of or linked to the company conducted on his/ her own account.
 These notifications shall be made promptly and no later than three business days after the date of transaction (T+3).
 Uponor will issue stock exchange releases to disclose information on transactions by managers and their closely associated persons, as specified in MAR.

-Since 3 July 2016, Uponor no longer maintains a list of permanent insiders.
+Uponor does not maintain a list of permanent insiders.
 Instead, all persons involved with insider projects will be listed as project-specific insiders.
 Project-specific lists will be established and maintained for each project or event constituting inside information, based on a separate decision.
-All persons working for Uponor, representatives of external entities, shareholders and authorities who have information concerning an insider project or have access to project-specific inside information, as well as persons who are working for the implementation of an insider project, will be entered in a project-specific insider list.
+All persons working for Uponor, representatives of external entities, shareholders and authorities who have information concerning an insider project or have access to project-specific inside information, as well as persons who are working for the implementation of an insider project, will be entered in a project-specific inside list.

 Preparation of periodic disclosure (annual and half year financial statements, interim reports, financial statements bulletins) or regular access to unpublished financial information is not regarded as an insider project.
 However, due to the sensitive nature of unpublished information on the company's financial results, the persons determined by the company, based on their position or access rights, to have authorised access to unpublished financial result information are added to a list of Financial Information Recipients.
 Uponor applies an absolute trading prohibition (a 'closed window' principle) during a period beginning 30 calendar days before the announcement of each of the periodic financial reports and the year-end report (the financial statements bulletin) and ending at the end of the trading day following the day of publication of such a report.
 At the minimum, a closed period commences at the end of the reporting period in question.
 The closed window principle applies to the managers (as defined by MAR) as well as the Financial Information Recipients.

-Uponor's internal insider policy is published on the group intranet.
-All group employees are required to act in accordance with these rules.
+Uponor's internal insider policy is published on the Group intranet.
+All Group employees are required to act in accordance with these rules.

-4.3 External audit
+4.4 External audit

-Assisted by the Audit Committee, the Board prepares a proposal on the external auditor and presents it to the AGM for election.
+Assisted by the Audit Committee, the Board prepares a proposal on the external auditor and presents it to the Annual General Meeting (AGM) for election.
 The external auditor must be a corporation of authorised public accountants accredited by the Central Chamber of Commerce of Finland.
 In co-operation with the auditor, the corporate management organises the audit of the Group's subsidiary companies, as required by applicable local legislation.
 Auditors of these subsidiary companies report directly to the legal unit they have audited, submitting a copy of each report to the Group's financial administration for inclusion in the Company's audit log.